1-bit app cover — a glowing gold numeral 1 fused with a guitar neck

 1-bit

 A free iOS music player for people who keep their library on a NAS or a self-hosted bridge and care what bits reach the DAC.
 Bit-exact DSD over DoP, native-rate PCM, no transcoding.
-Now in version 1.3.
+Version 1.5 plays to DLNA renderers like the Chord 2Go.

 Download on the App Store